MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 ## System fields

-System fields are fields that are automatically included in every table object by the platform.
+System fields are fields that are automatically included in every table object by the platform. [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md) includes the following system fields:

+- SystemId
+- Data audit fields
+- Timestamp

+These system fields are described in the sections that follow.

 System fields are assigned numbers in the range 2000000000-2147483647.
 This range is reserved for system fields.
 You'll get a design-time error if you give a field a number in this range.